awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 Error Caching Minimum TTL
 Set to 5 seconds or less, to help prevent serving stale content\.

    For the other settings, you can set specific values based on other technical requirements or the needs of your business\.
-For a list of all the options for distributions and information about setting them, see [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For a list of all the options for distributions and information about setting them, see [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.

 1. After CloudFront provisions your distribution, edit the cache behavior to set up cross\-origin resource sharing \(CORS\) for your origin: